jferrer2023/cybergabay.github.io/README.md

 CyberGabay Website Link:
 # https://jferrer2023.github.io/cybergabay.github.io

+## 🧑‍💻 Authors
+Developed by **Network and Cybersecurity students - S3101 Joyce Ferrer and Ryu Ken Lindo** as part of an academic initiative to promote online safety and awareness.

 # 🛡️ CyberGabay
 **Your trusted guide to building a smarter and safer digital life.**
 We are **Network and Cybersecurity students** dedicated to spreading awareness about online safety.
 CyberGabay was created for **educational purposes** — to help users understand digital threats, learn best practices, and explore tools that make the internet a safer place for everyone.